sandrock/Markalize/FORMAT-SPEC.md

 TODO: write specifications

+A file name must be composed of:

+* a base file name
+* a dot
+* dot-separated tags
+* a dot
+* one of these file extensions: txt, md

+A tag in a file name have various meanings.
+They must be composed like described below.

+* The `Default` tag value can be used to designate the ultimate fallback file.
+* A 5-char culture name can be specified (`fr-FR`, `en-US`, ...)
+  * 2 char language name
+  * a dash
+  * 2 char region name
+* A Dimension and value (`T-Tu`, `S-StarTrek`, ...)
+  * One or many chars for the dimension
+  * a dash
+  * One or many chars for the dimension value
+* A random string not maching any of the format above

 ### Using metadata

 TODO: write specifications

 ### Using files from your database

 TODO: write specifications

 Editing
 -------------------